indigofeather/unimove/README.md

 -   `useConnectWallet()`: Returns a mutation function for connecting to a wallet.
 -   `useDisconnectWallet()`: Returns a mutation function for disconnecting from a wallet.
 -   `useSignAndExecuteTransactionBlock()`: Returns a mutation function for signing and executing a transaction.
+-   `useClientQuery()`: Fetches data from the active chain's RPC endpoint.
 -   ... and more!

 ## License